microsoft/BaselineManagement/README.md

 The same engine will also comment out resources that are marked as DISABLED in SCM baselines.

 If comments are available they will be parsed and added above corresponding resources.
- - SCMXML - Working
+ - SCMXML - Comments will be parsed
- - SCMJSON - Not completed
+ - SCMJSON - Comments will NOT be parsed
- - GPO - Not completed
+ - GPO - Comments will NOT be parsed

 This tool was designed for two main purposes.
  - Allow conversion of GPOS into DSC for application or auditing.